Agrrox/ccRegionManipulate/README.md

 ## Installation:
 - place the script inside your world folder that you want to process
-- run the script from command-line interface by:
+- run the script from command-line interface:

 ```python ccRegionManipulate.py```